crossplane/crossplane/docs/introduction/composition.md

 ![Infrastructure Composition Provisioning]

-Crossplane offers several ways for both infrastructure operators and application operators to use the composite resource they've defined and offered:
+Crossplane is designed to allow platform builders to expose XRs in several ways:

-1. Only infrastructure operators can create or manage a composite resource that does not offer a composite resource claim.
+1. Platform builders can create or manage an XR that does not offer a composite resource claim.
+This XR exists at the cluster scope, which Crossplane considers the domain of the platform builder.
-1. Infrastructure operators can also create composite resources that offer a claim.
-This allows an application operator to create a claim that specifically requests the composite resource the infrastructure operator created.
+1. Platform builders can create an XR of _a kind that offers a claim_ without claiming it (i.e. without authoring a claim).
+This allows their customers to claim an existing XR at a future point in time.
-1. Application operators can create a composite resource claim (if the composite resource offers one), and a composite resource will be provisioned on-demand.
+1. Platform customers can create a composite resource claim (if the XRD offers one), and a composite resource will be provisioned on-demand.

 Options one and two are frequently referred to as "static provisioning", while option three is known as "dynamic provisioning".

-> Note that infrastructure operator focused Crossplane concepts are cluster
+> Note that platform builder focused Crossplane concepts are cluster scoped -
-> scoped - they exist outside any namespace.
-Crossplane assumes infrastructure
+> they exist outside any namespace.
+Crossplane assumes platform builders will
-> operators will have similar RBAC permissions to cluster administrators, and
+> have similar RBAC permissions to cluster administrators, and will thus be
-> will thus be permitted to manage cluster scoped resources.
-Application
+> permitted to manage cluster scoped resources.
+Platform customer focused
-> operator focused Crossplane concepts are namespaced.
-Crossplane assumes
+> Crossplane concepts are namespaced.
+Crossplane assumes customers will be
-> application operators will be permitted access to the namespace(s) in which
+> permitted access to the namespace(s) in which their applications run, and not
-> their applications run, and not to cluster scoped resources.
+> to cluster scoped resources.

 ### Creating and Managing Composite Resources

-An infrastructure operator may wish to author a composite resource of a kind that offers a claim so that an application operator may later author a claim for that exact resource.
-This pattern is useful for resources that may take several minutes to provision - the infrastructure operator can keep a pool of resources available in advance in order to ensure claims may be instantly satisfied.
+A platform builder may wish to author a composite resource of a kind that offers a claim so that a platform customer may later author a claim for that exact resource.
+This pattern is useful for resources that may take several minutes to provision - the platform builder can keep a pool of resources available in advance in order to ensure claims may be instantly satisfied.

-In some cases an infrastructure operator may wish to use Crossplane to model a composite that they do not wish to allow application operators to provision.
-Consider a `VPCNetwork` composite resource that creates an AWS VPC network with an internet gateway, route table, and several subnets.
-Defining this resource as a composite allows the infrastructure operator to easily reuse their configuration, but it does not make sense in their organisation to allow application operators to create "supporting infrastructure" like a VPC network.
+In some cases a platform builder may wish to use Crossplane to model an XR that they do not wish to allow platform customers to provision.
+Consider a `VPC` XR that creates an AWS VPC network with an internet gateway, route table, and several subnets.
+Defining this resource as an XR allows the platform builder to easily reuse their configuration, but it does not make sense to allow platform customers to create "supporting infrastructure" like a VPC network.

-In both of the above scenarios the infrastructure operator may statically provision a composite resource; i.e. author it directly rather than via its corresponding resource claim.
+In both of the above scenarios the platform builder may statically provision a composite resource; i.e. author it directly rather than via its corresponding resource claim.
 The `CompositeMySQLInstance` composite resource defined above could be authored as follows:

 ```yaml
 apiVersion: example.org/v1alpha1